wallarm/api-firewall/README.md

 ## Documentation

-To learn more API Firewall features, installation options and try tthe product, please use [our official documentation](https://docs.wallarm.com/api-firewall/).
+To learn more API Firewall features, installation options and try the product, please use [our official documentation](https://docs.wallarm.com/api-firewall/).